NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

 and help alleviate the communication problems encountered in previous development methodologies."
 This probably means that the plague of scrum masters is inevitable.
 Another important practice is using a Game Design Document.
-[20] describes each stage in pre-production, production and post-production phases.
+[20] describes common problems faced during pre-production, production and post-production phases.

 [1] explores whether game engines share similar characteristics with software frameworks by comparing 282 most popular open source engines and 282 most popular frameworks on GitHub.
 "Game engines are slightly larger in terms of size and complexity and less popular and engaging than traditional frameworks.